samsdogjack/samsdogjack.github.io/_tabs/about.md

 #### Hi, I'm Shane!
 A Software Engineer from Winston Salem, NC.
 I graduated from NC State with a degree in Software Development and have been working in the field ever since.

-***

  ### Software Developer | Computer Repair Technician | Small Business Owner

-<h4>With a background in software development, computer repair, and entrepreneurship, I bring a variety of experience to various projects.
-My journey includes diverse roles that have shaped my understanding of technology and business dynamics.
+<p>With a background in software development, computer repair, and entrepreneurship, I bring a variety of experience to various projects.
+My journey includes diverse roles that have shaped my understanding of technology and business dynamics.</p>

- My areas of expertise span setting up environments, programming in Python and JavaScript, web development, software development, Linux maintenance, and deployment.
+<p> My areas of expertise span setting up environments, programming in Python and JavaScript, web development, software development, Linux maintenance, and deployment.
 I have a proven track record of effectively interacting with clients, understanding their requirements, and delivering high-quality solutions.

 Throughout my career, I have successfully owned and operated a restaurant, which has honed my skills in multitasking, problem-solving, and delivering exceptional customer service.
 This experience has instilled in me a deep understanding of the challenges faced by small business owners.